Best practices is something that’s going to encompass much more than just legal documents and financing.

-9. A sensible business structure.
-Delaware isn’t always the best option for incorporating, whether as a C-corp or some other type of business entity.
+9. A. Delaware isn’t always the best option for incorporating, whether as a C-corp or some other type of business entity.
 Also, it can be tempting to incorporate yourself since many states now offer immediate, online incorporation for less than $100.
 If you haven’t yet incorporated or are changing structures, do not DIY this vital aspect of your business.
 Engage a knowledgeable attorney to help you decide on where and how to incorporate.
 Another important consideration is to avoid being top heavy with too many co-founders.

-10. Build a strong team.
+10. Build a.
 Hire key recruits who can offer your company not only product and process expertise, but a different way of thinking.
 You aren’t committing to adopting their views as much as incorporating their ability to push your team’s thinking in new directions.
 What I’m aiming at here is essentially incorporating design thinking into your corporate culture.
 Design thinking is a problem-solving technique that’s fundamentally dissimilar to traditional, linear approaches.
 Instead, you start with a goal in mind rather than the notion of solving a particular problem.
 Traditional analytical thinking limits creativity and the explosion of ideas that can result from a nonjudgmental brainstorming session.
 Design thinking allows for unlocking a solution or inviting a critical ‘but-for’ tweak that takes the company or a product in a direction that couldn’t otherwise occur if your team was constrained by self-imposed restraints.
 Educate your investor about your team-building and problem solving approaches.
 It can distinguish you from your competition.

 Tying Together the Loose Ends